EXPRESSCLUSTER/SQLServer/SQLserver2016SSRS.md

 # SQL Server 2016 Reporting Service clustere
 ## About This Guide
-This guide provides how to integrate SQL Server 2016 Reporting Service (SSRS) with EXPRESSCLUSTER X and create SSRS cluster.
+This guide provides how to integrate MS SQL Server 2016 Reporting Service (SSRS) with EXPRESSCLUSTER X and create SSRS cluster.
 The guide assumes its readers to have EXPRESSCLUSTER X basic knowledge and setup skills.

 ## System Overiew